 The Maryland Court of Appeals overturned Bloodsworth’s conviction in 1986 after finding that the prosecution had illegally withheld potentially exculpatory evidence from the defense, Bloodsworth v.
 State, 307 Md.
 164 (1986).
 However, Bloodsworth was retried, again convicted, and sentenced to two life terms.
 That conviction and sentence was affirmed on appeal, Bloodsworth v.
 State, 76 Md.
 App.
 23 (1988).

-In 1992, however, Centurion Ministries of Princeton, New Jersey, a non-profit group that investigates wrongful convictions, helped Bloodsworth obtain court approval for testing of biological material preserved from the crime with a then-emerging DNA technology known as PCR (polymerase chain reaction).
+In 1992, however, the prosecution agreed to testing of biological material preserved from the crime with a then-emerging DNA technology known as PCR (polymerase chain reaction).
 The tests, performed by Edward T. Blake, of Forensic Science Associates, in Richmond, California, incontrovertibly established Bloodsworth’s innocence.
 After the FBI confirmed the results, Bloodsworth was released June 28, 1993.
-He was the first U.S. death row prisoner to be exonerated by DNA.
+He was the first U.S. death row prisoner to be cleared by DNA.
 In December 1994, Maryland Governor William Donald Schaefer granted Bloodsworth a full pardon based on innocence.

 Nine years later, in the spring of 2003, a Baltimore County forensic biologist who was studying evidence from the case found stains on a sheet that had not been analyzed.
 Investigators ordered DNA testing and ran the results through the FBI’s national DNA database (CODIS), which linked Ruffner to the crime.
 Bloodsworth, who had been the prison librarian in his later years of incarceration, had regularly delivered books to Ruffner and the two had lifted weights together.